toppa/Extensible-HTML-Editor-Buttons/readme.txt

 Extensible HTML Editor Buttons enhances the WordPress HTML Editor button bar in 5 ways:

+1. New in version 1.1: now multi-site compatible
 1. Provides a WYSIWYG settings form for adding your own custom buttons
 1. Provides an example HTML file, which you can follow to add your own custom modal input dialogs for your custom buttons, for setting tag attributes such as style, class, or any attributes you specify
 1. Adds two new buttons: div and span, each with their own modal input dialogs, for class, style, etc. attributes (you can disable then if you wish)